jazzband/django-payments/docs/backends.rst

+.. _backends:

-Provided backends
+Provider backends
 =================

-These are the payment provider implementations included in this package.
-Note that you should not usually instantiate these yourself, but use :func:`provider_factory` instead.
+These are the payment provider backend implementations included in this package.
+Note that you should not usually instantiate these yourself, but use :func:`.provider_factory` instead.

 Dummy
 -----